 You can maximize your query results area by sliding the “Navigation” and “Dimensions & Measures” panels out of view using the controls highlighted below.

-Queries are built by choosing the Dimensions and Measures you want to analyse and dragging and dropping them in to the Rows, Columns and Filters panels to construct your query.
+Queries are built by choosing the dimensions and measures you want to analyse and dragging and dropping them in to the rows, columns and filters panels.

-Measures and dimensions that have been added to the Rows or Columns panels can be removed by clicking on their close icon and you can click on the vertical arrows to sort your query results on in ascending or descending order.
+Measures and dimensions that have been added to the Rows or Columns panels can be removed by clicking on their close icon .
+Clicking on the vertical arrows to sort your query results on in ascending or descending order.
 When you place a measure or dimension in to the filters panel you can click on their magnifying glass icon to select what values you wish to filter on.
-If you get your rows and columns reversed you can use the swap button to swap their axis.
+If you get your rows and columns reversed you can use the swap button to swap their axes.

 This simple drag and drop interface will let you quickly build simple or complex queries and easily drill into your player behaviours.